Eliot-Roxbergh/l2fuzz/README.md

 	03. [0x0003]: Service D
 	04. [0x0004]: Service E
 	05. [0x0005]: Service F

-Select a profile to fuzz :
+Select a profile to fuzz : 4
 ```
 5. Fuzz testing start.

 ### End test

+The test does not end by itself, interrupt to print logs and exit:

 ```
 Ctrl + C